-LIFTING AND CARRYING: Frequently required to lift and carry weights ranging from a few pounds to ten (10) pounds and above.
-Occasionally required to lift and carry weights scaled at above 100 pounds or more.
-Incumbents will need to lift and carry, with one team member, adult patients, lifting them from various positions (such as a bed or a chair) onto various patient movement devices, such as an ambulance stretcher, a stair chair, long back boards, etc., and then efficiently move them into an ambulance.
-Other heavier objects in the high range category would be 5-foot tall, 10-inch diameter oxygen cylinders, and medical equipment boxes.
+LIFTING AND CARRYING: Frequently required to lift and carry weights ranging from a few pounds to ten pounds and above.
+Occasionally required to lift and carry weights in excess of 100 pounds or more.
+Incumbents will need to lift and carry with one team member adult patients, lifting them from various positions (such as a bed or a chair) onto various patient movement devices, such as an ambulance stretcher, a stair chair, long back boards, etc., and then efficiently move them into an ambulance.
+Other heavier objects in the high range category would be 5-foot tall, 10 inch diameter oxygen cylinders, and medical equipment boxes.
 The oxygen cylinders can be made of quarter-inch steel and weigh up to 113 pounds.
 The medical equipment boxes can weigh approximately fifty pounds or more.

-BENDING AND STOOPING: Frequently throughout a work shift the individual will be required to bend in a range of 1 to 90 degrees.
+BENDING AND STOOPING: Frequently.
+Frequently throughout a work shift the individual will be required to bend in a range of 1 to 90 degrees.
 The average situation will require the individual to work in a range of 35 to 65 degree bends.
 This would involve: lifting a patient, lifting equipment, treating a patient at ground level, sitting on a bench located in the ambulance.
 This activity may be prolonged and last up to 30 minutes or more.
-During any given call, the provider may bend and/or stoop 1 to 15 times per incident.
+During any given call, the provider may bend and/or stoop any number of times per incident.

 CROUCHING AND KNEELING: Frequently.
 Crouching and kneeling may be performed when on the scene picking up equipment or assisting patients.
-The actual number of times this is done depends on the particular incident but may be up to 15 times for a duration up to 30 minutes or greater.
+The actual number of times this is done depends on the particular incident.

 CLIMBING: Occasionally.
-This is required when climbing steps up and down with a patient on a stretcher or other device, and when entering or exiting the emergency vehicle.
-Generally, the climbing would require that the incumbent be lifting and carrying heavy objects such as a stretcher or other device with a patient on it.
+This is required when climbing steps up and down with a patient on a cot or other device, and when entering or exiting the emergency vehicle.
+Generally, the climbing would require that the incumbent be lifting and carrying heavy objects such as a cot or other device with a patient on it.
 Balancing may be required when backing down staircases.